danielhros/lora-application-server/README.md

-# How to run locally:
+# Run app locally

     There are two options how to run application.
 Develop and deploy mode.
     Both modes are using same docker volume (same database is loaded).

+### Pre requirements

+- Docker installed on your local machine.
+Tutorial, how to install Docker, can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04).
+- Npm installed on your local machine.
+Tutorial, how to install Npm, can be found [here](https://www.npmjs.com/get-npm).

 ### General

-1. Copy and rename `.env.example` file to `.env`
+1. Copy and rename `.env.example` to `.env`
-2. Copy and rename `client/.env.development.example` to `client/.env.development` if you want to **run app in develop mode**
+2. Copy and rename `client/.env.development.example` to `client/.env.development` if you want to run app **in develop mode**
-3. Copy and rename `client/.env.production.example` to `client/.env.production` if you want to **run app in production mode**
+3. Copy and rename `client/.env.production.example` to `client/.env.production` if you want to run app in **production mode**
 4. Fulfill missing values in those files.
 5. To get value for `${REACT_APP_GOOGLE_API}` follow [these](https://developers.google.com/maps/premium/apikey/maps-javascript-apikey#creating-api-keys) steps

 ### Run app in develop mode:

     This will just run db and pgadmin containers.
-React and server instances are running separately on local machine
+React and server instances are running separately, outside of containers.

 1. Change value of `${DB_HOST}` from `.env` to: `localhost`
 2. Run db and pgadmin containers in console: `docker-compose -f docker-compose.dev.yml up`